 A running list of RFK Jr.'s controversies

-The 2024 presidential candidate has had no shortage of scandals over the years
+Donald Trump's pick to run the Department of Health and Human Services has had no shortage of scandals over the years

 Promoted anti-vaccine rhetoric

 Though Kennedy vehemently insists he is not anti-vaccine, his record on the matter certainly suggests otherwise.
-Most notably, he has promoted the "scientifically discredited belief that childhood vaccines cause autism," The New York Times reported, a notion that has "been rejected by more than a dozen peer-reviewed scientific studies across multiple countries."
+Most notably, he has promoted the "scientifically discredited belief that childhood vaccines cause autism," The New York Times said, a notion that has "been rejected by more than a dozen peer-reviewed scientific studies across multiple countries."

 Subscribe to The Week